netscaler/citrix-k8s-ingress-controller-docs/docs/certificate-management/vault.md

 The HTTPS webserver is UP with the vault signed certificate.
 Cert-manager automatically renews the certificate as specified in the 'RenewBefore" parameter in the Certificate, before expiry of the certificate.

->**Note:**
->
+!!! note "Note"
->The vault signing of the certificate fails if the expiry of a certificate is beyond the expiry of the root CA or intermediate CA. You should ensure that the CA certificates are renewed in advance before the expiry.
+    The vault signing of the certificate fails if the expiry of a certificate is beyond the expiry of the root CA or intermediate CA. You should ensure that the CA certificates are renewed in advance before the expiry.